1. How do I connect to the terminals?

 that are durable.
 I know someone will say that the plastic is well damped or

 something like that, but I’m talking toughness here.
+The second thing I am

-they call terminals in the back of the tweeter.
-A good connection is almost
+whining about are those holes they call terminals in the back of the tweeter.
+A

-impossible short of soldering.
-Since I did not want to deface these tweeters
+good connection is almost impossible short of soldering.
+Since I did not want

-during a review I had to resort to cramming twisted wire leads into the holes,
+to deface these tweeters during a review I had to resort to cramming twisted

-and sometimes holding them in place with tape.
-This makes me think back to
+wire leads into the holes, and sometimes holding them in place with tape.
+This

-those Usher tweeters with the big ¼" blade terminals.
-These are the kinda
+makes me think back to those Usher tweeters with the big ¼" blade

-terminals I like to see on a tweeter.
-I understand that Hiquphon's terminal
+see on a tweeter.
+I understand that Hiquphon's

 OK, I’m done

 whining.
-Because there are a number of perks when you get a pair of these
+Because there are a number of perks when you get a pair of these tweeters

-box.
-These tweeters have been matched to within +/- ½ dB from 2Khz to 20kHz (according to the literature).
-However, in
+tweeters have been matched to within +/- ½ dB from 2Khz to 20kHz (according to

-addition to the assurance that they have been matched, each box comes with an
+the literature).
+However, in addition to the assurance that they have been

-actual SPL and Impedance plot of each of the tweeters in the box, each signed
+matched, each box comes with an actual SPL and Impedance plot of each of the

-personally by Oscar Wroending.
-Also included is a small pamphlet giving all of
+Also included is a small pamphlet giving all of the mechanical, electrical, and

-model, and each tweeter has a nice sticker on it showing the model and serial
+sticker on it showing the model and serial number along with some of the

-number along with some of the specifications.
-Plus, the data on the pamphlet is
+specifications.
+Plus, the data on the pamphlet is very extensive, even to the point

-very extensive, even to the point of giving the THD%, the acoustic center of
+of giving the THD%, the acoustic center of the tweeter, and the X-max, among

-the tweeter, and the X-max, among other things.
-These are all very nice touches
+other things.
+These are all very nice touches that go well beyond what you will

-that go well beyond what you will normally receive when you purchase all but
+normally receive when you purchase all but the very finest of drivers, and

-kudos to Oscar for such excellent and informative packaging.
+sometimes not even then.
+My kudos to Oscar for such excellent and informative

 The general